How to Spot a Dying Tree Prior to it's Too Late

 FAQs

-How can I tell if a tree is dead?
+How can I tell when a tree has died?

-What are the warning signs of a tree that is diseased?
+What are the symptoms of a dying tree?

 Is it safe to remove an entire tree on your own?